Friday, May 20, 2022 is Asian Gold Ribbon Day

 1. Community Outreach

-Asian Gold Ribbon offers social justice advocacy, education, and support activities for community residents, schools, and businesses, organizations, including virtual presentations, as well as the Podcast “Against the Tides of Racism”.
+Asian Gold Ribbon offers social justice advocacy, education, and support activities for community residents, schools, and businesses, organizations, including virtual presentations, as well as the Podcast “Against the Tides of Racism,” hosted by Dr. Gina Ko.
 Educational resources for delivery to youth within schools or for parents to watch with their children to celebrate Asian culture and heritage is provided.
-Please visit the Educational Resources to access modules.
+We invite schools to participate in raising awareness and instilling pride in Asian youth, who have experienced a significant increase in racist incidents.
+Please visit the Invitation to Schools and Educational Resources to access modules.

 2. Visibility and Celebration

-Asian Gold Ribbon Day is Thursday, May 20, 2021 corresponding with Asian Heritage month.
-Asian and non-Asian persons adorn facemasks, pins, and gold ribbons to signify hope, unity, and solidarity for a better tomorrow.
+Asian Gold Ribbon Day is Friday, May 20, 2022 corresponding with Asian Heritage month.
+Asian and non-Asian persons adorn AGR lapel pins, gold ribbons, and/or enjoy an AGR Yeti mug to signify hope, unity, and solidarity for a better tomorrow.
 Activities to Speak Up/Be Seen are available to counter the silence and invisibility of Asians.
-Learn how you can participate.
+Participate by linking to https://flipgrid.com/749626c2

 1 Human Rights Watch.
 (2020, May 12).
 Covid-19 fueling anti-Asian racism and xenophobia worldwide: National action plans needed to counter intolerance. https://www.hrw.org/news/2020/05/12/covid-19-fueling-anti-asian-racism-and-xenophobia-worldwide